pqmcgill/cowsay-sfw/README.md

 This project is a translation in JavaScript of the original program and an attempt to bring the same silliness to node.js.

+This project was forked to remove NSFW cows from the list

 ## Install

     npm install -g cowsay